Eligibility Criteria, Diagnosis and Degree of Tongue Tie

-Q. We do not do a follow-up at 1-2 weeks.
+Q. We do not do a follow-up at 1-2 weeks post-frenotomy.
 Can we still take part?

-It is important that a follow-up appointment takes place at 1 – 2 weeks.
-However, if this is not part of your usual provision, here are some suggestions how it can be delivered:
+It is important that a follow-up appointment takes place at 1 – 2 weeks after the baby was randomised to the trial.
+However, if follow-up appointments are not part of your usual provision, here are some suggestions how this can be delivered:

 Bringing in those trial participants specifically for a face-to-face visit (as it will only be 2-3 per month, some sites have suggested this is manageable for trial participants).

-Offering a telephone follow-up at 1 – 2 weeks with the option of an immediate face-to-face visit/assessment at short notice if required
+Offering a telephone follow-up at 1 – 2 weeks after enrolment with the option of an immediate face-to-face visit/assessment at short notice if required

 The follow-up support visit could be undertaken through e.g. community midwife service, as long as we know the women and babies would be getting adequate breastfeeding support and you can check that this visit takes place.

 Q. What level of qualification should the person offering breastfeeding support have?
 Should they be IBCLC certified?